google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/service-worker-lifecycle.markdown

   - mattgaunt
 ---

-A service worker has a lifecycle which is completely separate from your web page.
+<p class="intro">A service worker has a lifecycle which is completely separate
+	from your web page.</p>

 To install a service worker for your site, you need to register it, which you do in your page's JavaScript.
 Registering a service worker will cause the browser